jseguillon/kubevirt-capi-easy/Readme.md

 You can also check for logs in 'guest-console-log' of the VMs Pods.

-You even can connect to graphic interface of Talos: get the name of the vm with `kubectl get vms` then `virtctl vnc`
+You can even connect to the graphical interface of Talos: get the name of the vm with `kubectl get vms` then `virtctl vnc`

 # Special tips

-## WSL2 for Kubervirt
+## WSL2 for KubeVirt

-Kubevirt on WSL2 will probably fail because of a message "/var/lib/kubelet is mounted on / but it is not a shared mount", let's fix it:
+Kubevirt on WSL2 will probably fail because of a message "/var/lib/kubelet is mounted on / but it is not a shared mount", you can fix it by running:
 ```
 sudo mount --make-shared /
 ```

-## k3s longhorn
+## k3s Longhorn

 ```
 sudo cp /var/lib/rancher/k3s/agent/etc/containerd/config.toml /var/lib/rancher/k3s/agent/etc/containerd/config-v3.toml.tmpl
 ```

-Edit `device_ownership_from_security_context` in /var/lib/rancher/k3s/agent/etc/containerd/config-v3.toml.tmpl and set to true
+Edit the `device_ownership_from_security_context` option in /var/lib/rancher/k3s/agent/etc/containerd/config-v3.toml.tmpl and set to true

 ```toml
 [plugins.'io.containerd.cri.v1.runtime']